The greatest? Two irrefutable facts that separate Nadal from the rest

 Not this time.
 He steeled himself, broke back, then raced to 40-0, before sealing his first match point after a battle that had lasted five hours and 25 minutes.

-Few witnessed Roger Federer's only appearance here in 2000, as the then world no 61 lost his opening round match on an outside court while Novak Djokovic has never played in the City of Sails.
+Few witnessed Roger Federer's only appearance here in 2000, because the then world No 61 lost his opening round match on an outside court, while Novak Djokovic has never played in the City of Sails.

-Nadal was 17 when he walked onto the Stanley Street court for the first time.
+Nadal was 17 when he walked on to the Stanley St court for the first time.

 It was January 13, 2004.